irwanalamsyah/e_commerce_fastapi/README.md

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

+You can find the docs at `Documentation <https://fastapi.tiangolo.com>`

 ## Tortoise ORM

 Tortoise ORM is an easy-to-use ``asyncio`` ORM *(Object Relational Mapper)* inspired by Django.